-(C1.2) Below board-level, provide the highest-level management position(s) or committee(s) with responsibility for climaterelated issues.
+(C1.2) Provide the highest management-level position(s) or committee(s) with responsibility for climate-related issues.

-Name of the position(s) and/or committee(s) ' Frequency of reporting to the board on climate related issues Other C-Suite Officer, please specify (• Other: Chief Legal Officer) Both assessing and managing climate-related risks and opportunities More frequently than quarterly
+Name of the position(s) and/or committee(s) Responsibility Frequency of reporting to the board on climate related issues Other C-Suite Officer, please specify Other: Chief Legal Officer Both assessing and managing climate-related risks and opportunities More frequently than quarterly

-(C1.2a) Describe where in the organizational structure this/these position(s) and/or committees lie, what their associated responsibilities are, and how climate-related issues are monitored.
+(C1.2a) Describe where in the organizational structure this/these position(s) and/or committees lie, what their associated responsibilities are, and how climate-related issues are monitored (do not include the names of individuals).